cysouw/diathesis/text/c12_zuInfinitive.md

 The *bleiben+zu‑In­fi­ni­tiv* diathesis shows many intricate details that are in need of a much deeper investigation than I can offer here.
 I have only been able to find a few short discussions of this construction in the literature, none of which go into much detail [@hohle1978: 48--50; @engel1996: 478--479; @colomo2010: 196--197].

 Basically, this diathesis is an passive-like construction, with the accusative being promoted to nominative subject.
 However, different from a passive, the original subject can be retained as a dative [@next a].
 For that reason this diathesis is classified as an ~~inversive~~.
-Because the demotion (nominative to dative) is 'larger' than the promotion (accusative to nominative), this diathesis can be considered a 'demoted' inversive.
+Because the demotion (nominative to dative) is "larger" than the promotion (accusative to nominative), this diathesis can be considered a "demoted" inversive.
 Just like all diatheses, this construction is coherent [@next b].

 Semantically, this diathesis expresses that (some part of) the grammatical patient is still left over to be applied to the verb, so there is something still to be considered.
 For this reason I propose to use the German name ~~Restinversiv~~ for this diathesis.